Virgin Money logo

 What types of car insurance are available in Australia?

-There are several types of car insurance available to you, each offering a different level of cover.
-Only one option in this list is compulsory for all owners, so it’s up to you which of the other three you’d like to take out.
-The exact details of each type of cover will be listed in the relevant Product Disclosure Statement (PDS).
+There are several types of car insurance available to all car insurance customers, each offering a different level of cover.
+Only one type of insurance is compulsory for all car owners, so it’s up to you which of the other three you’d like to take out for additional protection.

 Comprehensive

-Comprehensive car insurance covers you in more circumstances than any other type of car insurance.
-With a comprehensive car insurance policy, you can claim if you’re in an accident and your vehicle (or someone else’s vehicle or property) is damaged or destroyed, regardless of who’s at fault.
-It also covers other types of damage such as vandalism, theft, storm or hail damage and accidental damage.
+Comprehensive car insurance covers you in more circumstances than other types of car insurance.
+With a comprehensive car insurance policy, accidental damage to your own car as well as your liability for damage to any other driver’s vehicle is covered regardless of who’s at fault for the accident that caused it.
+It also covers other types of damage to your car such as vandalism, theft, fires and hail damage.

-While Third Party Fire & Theft (TPFT) policies don’t cover you for repair costs to your own vehicle if you’re at fault, it covers damage and repair costs for other vehicles you hit (or property you damage).
-It also pays for repairs or replacement when your car is stolen or damaged by fire.
+While Third Party Fire and Theft (TPFT) insurance policies typically don’t cover you for repair costs to your own vehicle if you’re at fault, they cover damage and repair costs for other vehicles you hit (or property you damage).
+They offer cover for repairs if your car is stolen or damaged by fire or theft.

-Unlike Third Party Fire & Theft insurance policies, Third Party Property Damage (TPPD) policies will only cover you for the damage you’ve caused to other people’s property, be it their vehicle or something else.
+Unlike TPFT insurance policies, Third Party Property Damage (TPPD) insurance will usually only cover you for the damage you’ve caused to other people’s property, be it their vehicle or something else.
+Some insurers may offer limited cover for your car in a not-at-fault accident with an uninsured driver.

 Compulsory Third Party

-Everyone in Australia requires Compulsory Third Party (CTP) insurance, which is also known as Green Slip Insurance or the Transport Accident Charge in some states.
-It covers your liability if a driver or pedestrian is injured or killed by your actions on the road.
-It’s typically paid for when you renew your registration.
+Every vehicle driven in Australia requires Compulsory Third Party (CTP) insurance, known as Green Slip insurance in NSW or the Transport Accident Charge in some states.
+CTP insurance covers your liability if a driver or pedestrian is injured or killed by your vehicle on the road.
+It’s typically paid for when register your vehicle.

 Why is car insurance important in Australia?

-Drivers are constantly surprised with the unexpected when out on the roads and even at home.
+Drivers are constantly surprised with unexpected road hazards and weather events when out on the roads and even at home.
 To ensure your vehicle is protected in more circumstances, it’s essential that you take out the right level of insurance for your current needs.

 When making your decision, consider the following and always check the PDS to confirm your cover: